 The Company is exposed to fluctuations in the Canadian/US dollar exchange ratio since commodities are effectively priced in US dollars and converted to Canadian dollars.
-This risk is mitigated indirectly as the Canadian dollar tends to rise as commodity prices rise.
 Currently, Peyto has not entered into any agreements to further manage its currency risks.
-The \$40 million USD in senior secured notes does provide some foreign exchange risk mitigation.
+The \$40 million USD in senior secured notes does provide structural foreign exchange risk mitigation.